Colsai/scott_data606/README.md

 <h4> What are reports? </h4>
 After elements of a work plan are completed, a formal report is drafted and released to the public.
 Reports include a rationale, methodology, findings, and recommendations.
 For the scope of this project, we will focus on the outlined <u> Report-in-Brief (RIB) </u> documents, hereafter referred to as a report, as these summary documents provide valuable summarizations of larger reports.

-<p> These work plan items and reports are all public data, and data has been collected on all work plan items from the audit and evaluation teams since 2017.
+<br></br> These work plan items and reports are all public data, and data has been collected on all work plan items from the audit and evaluation teams since 2017.
 Each of these work plans also have an attached report on the findings: some work plan items have many reports associated, and others have only one.</p>
 </blockquote>
 <br></br>
 <h4> What is topic modeling? </h4>